fingerthief/minimal-chat/README.md

 ## **What is MinimalChat?**

 MinimalChat is a minimal and lightweight open-source chat application with full mobile PWA support that allows you to interact with various language models, including GPT-4, Claude Opus, various Local/Custom Model Endpoints.
 A focus on being simple to setup and use while being fully featured and very responsive is the top priority.

+## **Experience the Power of Web Local LLM Models**

+A huge thank you to the innovative folks at [Web LLM](https://github.com/mlc-ai/web-llm) for making it possible to bring the magic of large language models (LLMs) directly to your browser!

+With this integration, you can now seamlessly download and cache popular LLM models like `llama-3-8b-instruct` locally and run them entirely within your browser, without any hassle or reliance on external servers.
+This means you can enjoy greater control and unparalleled flexibility in how you choose to interact with models.

 ### General Demo